bakedpotato0/cs7810-intro-to-ke/project-deliverables/presentation.md

 # Retrospective — Comments
 **Chris Nodel**
-- Contributions:
+- Contributions: contributor to, use case key notions, axioms, schema diagram, modules; generally in charge of double checking and oversight
-- What went well:
+- What went well: the workflow was generally rather smooth and communication was well coordinated
-- What could be improved:
+- What could be improved: the data aquisition proved the most difficult part of the process due to inaccessability.
 ---

 # Retrospective — Comments